thomasjo/thomasjo.com/articles/2010-12-09-why-i-love-ruby.md

-While I was learning both Rails and Ruby, it quickly became apparent that all the awesome-ness of the former would never have been possible without the latter; what makes Rails great is Ruby, and Ruby would almost certainly still be an obscure and under-appreciated language had it not been for Rails.~
+While I was learning both Rails and Ruby, it quickly became apparent that all the awesome-ness of the former would never have been possible without the latter; what makes Rails great is Ruby, and Ruby would almost certainly still be an obscure and under-appreciated language had it not been for Rails.
+Ruby is a remarkably beautiful language, and I love working with it.~

 ### Freedom to hang ourselves
-To me, and more prominent people, like David Heinemeier Hansson, Ruby is very much about [freedom](http://tekpub.com/conferences/rubyconf2010/dhh).
+To me, and infinitely more prominent people like David Heinemeier Hansson, Ruby is very much about [freedom](http://tekpub.com/conferences/rubyconf2010/dhh).
 Freedom to shape the language to suit our purpose and fulfil our needs.
 Ruby will likely never feel old or outdated, because we are free to change it, to create our own versions of the language.
-The killer feature is that we can do this without needing to change the Ruby source and compiling a new version of the language -- we can do it from within our applications.
+The killer feature is that we can do this without needing to change the Ruby source and compiling a new version of the language -- we can do it from within our own frameworks and applications.

 This is the point where many die-hard supporters of statically typed, compiled languages usually stop and go "What?
 That cannot possibly be safe?
 How do you guarantee that X does what